hypcos/incremental-googology/README.md

 Every separated folder can extend to a web game.
 ## Current State
-The repository started with folder "Tetration", now at 3rd version, with only item "counting".
+The repository started with folder "Tetration", now at 4th version, with only item "digits".
 It has no statistics or achievements yet.

 The game is still unplayable.